 What you need to know before choosing a vinegar manufacturer

 Before making a decision, it is essential to structure the analysis with objective criteria.
-The table below organizes the main evaluation points for vinegar in industrial, commercial, or domestic use.
+The table below organizes the main evaluation points for vinegar used for industrial, commercial, or domestic purposes.

 Standardization | Consistency between batches | Avoids variations in use |